NIRCam Deep Field Imaging with MIRI Imaging Parallels

 See also: NIRCam Imaging SensitivityMIRI Sensitivity

-For general guidance on depth vs. exposure time, we refer to NIRCam Imaging Sensitivity, and MIRI Sensitivity.
+For general guidance on depth vs. exposure time, see NIRCam Imaging Sensitivity, and MIRI Sensitivity.

-For this program, we refer to calculations by Crowley et al. (2018).
+This program refers to calculations by Crowley et al. (2018).
 Their simulations yielded expected number densities of galaxies at high redshifts, along with their detectability with NIRCam and MIRI imaging.
 They determined that 167 square arcmin of NIRCam imaging with a depth of 100 ksec would yield 10 galaxies at z = 12.
 A smaller NIRCam survey of 33 square arcmin at 10 ksec depth would yield 100 galaxies at z = 7.
-Here, we choose to cover 25 square arcmin with NIRCam at 30–50 ksec depth.
+This example covers 25 square arcmin with NIRCam at 30–50 ksec depth.

 Select filters